NeuroTechX/ntx_slack_archive/devices.md

  >especially in the US, where there is not that much regulation or incentive to put a fair price on the intervention or drug.
 Company basically try to extract as much as they can from the insurance.

+5/31/2017 11:38 AM

+ **alexandre.barachant** :

+ >what i'm saying is that even if the price of the machine was 100$, the daily session might still be 200 to 300$